letStayFoolish/flixx-app/README.md

 <img src="images/Screenshot%202023-05-28%20at%2015.18.png" width="100%">

-This includes the most populr movies and TV shows with detail pages, a search box for movies and shows with full pagination and a slider for movies that are currently playing in theaters.
+This includes the most popular movies and TV shows with detail pages, a search box for movies and shows with full pagination and a slider for movies that are currently playing in theaters.
 The slider uses the [Swiper](https://swiperjs.com) library.
 Also there is possibility to toggle light and dark mode.

 ## Usage